Some interesting articles about Steadicams

 When the Steadicam first took off in the early 80's, a lot of the time

-had seen before - it was a novelty for the camera to do shots that up
+one had seen before - it was a novelty for the camera to do shots that

 in through doorways; up stairs etc. The Steadicam has been refined over